Liquid4All/lfm-inference/modal/README.md

   - `--max-model-len 32768`
   - `--max-num-seqs 600`
   - `--compilation-config '{\"cudagraph_mode\": \"FULL_AND_PIECEWISE\"}'`
-- Collectively, these optional changes help to reduce the cold start time and boost the performance of LFM models on GPU instances.

 </details>

 ## Use `vLLM` docker image

+Alternatively, you can use the pre-built `vLLM` docker image to deploy the LFM inference server.

 Launch command: